Temporomandibular Joint Syndrome (TMJ) (cont.)

 The prognosis for TMJ syndrome is generally good.
 There are numerous causes for TMJ syndrome, so the outlook depends on the cause, if known.
 Most people can manage the discomfort with self-care and home remedies.

+Complications of long-term TMJ syndrome include chronic face pain or chronic headaches.
 In severe situations, where pain is chronic, or associated with other inflammatory disorders, long-term treatment may be necessary.

 Can TMJ syndrome be prevented?